-Can I accept electronic payments without a merchant account?

 -Yes (if the very term “merchant account” scares you).
 But be ready to go through the necessary background verification process.
 It is, by the way, more or less, the same as the process of getting a regular merchant account.

-The rule every service provider must obey first and foremost is “know your customer”.
+The rule every service provider must obey first and foremost is “know your customer.”
 Why?
 Well, because merchant services are associated with several categories of risks.
 Primarily, these relate to chargebacks, customer fraud, and merchant fraud.
-Any service provider, that allows you to accept electronic payments (as a merchant or other similar entity) assumes financial liability for your operations.
+Any service provider that allows you to accept electronic payments (as a merchant or other similar entity) assumes financial liability for your operations.
 That is why background verifications are unavoidable.

 For example, you have a PayPal account.
-You accept payments within PayPal network.
+You accept payments within the PayPal network.
 But now you decide to accept credit card payments as well.
 So, you have to upgrade your basic account.
 In order to do this, you need to go through the same background verification process an ordinary merchant goes through.

 There are great services, such as myPOS and SumUp.
 They allow you to accept credit card payments smoothly and seamlessly.
 And get funded almost instantly.
 Their payment terminals support advanced technologies (including NFC).
-But in order to use their services, you still need to go through rigorous background verification.
+But to use their services, you still need to go through rigorous background verification.

-Here is an excerpt from myPOS terms: “When you have registered and signed up for an Account and accepted these Terms, we may perform a credit check on you and may require you to supply additional documentation in order for us to be able to carry out any necessary checks in accordance with applicable anti-money laundering and anti-terrorism financing laws and regulations as determined by us in our sole discretion.
-We shall obtain such credit information and make such additional checks and you shall assist us in that regard to the extent necessary.”
+Here is an excerpt from myPOS terms: “When you have registered and signed up for an Account and accepted these Terms, we may perform a credit check on you and may require you to supply additional documentation for us to be able to carry out any necessary checks in accordance with applicable anti-money laundering and anti-terrorism financing laws and regulations as determined by us in our sole discretion.
+We shall obtain such credit information and make such additional checks, and you shall assist us in that regard to the extent necessary.”
 These guys are making their point very clear, aren’t they?

 And this is how it is with every service allowing you to accept electronic payments.
-For instance, if you are in the US, you will, probably, be required to provide your SSN, tax ID, and some solvency guarantees.
-Do you come from a geography that is considered high-risk?
+For instance, if you are in the US, you will probably, be required to provide your SSN, tax ID, and some solvency guarantees.
+Do you come from geography that is considered high-risk?
 Does your business represent a high-risk industry?
 If the answer is yes, then it will be problematic for you to get either a merchant or any other similar account.

 The situation has a certain amount of irony to it.
 Those who do not want to get a merchant account are, in fact, just reluctant to go through the necessary background verification process.
 The good news is that if your background is clean, then the procedure is usually smooth and fast.
 No matter, whether you want to open a regular merchant account, some premium PayPal account, or register with myPOS or SumUp.

-Good luck with your projects whatever they are!
+Good luck with your projects, whatever they are!